hyperhq/docs.hyper.sh-hyper/Reference/compose_file_ref.md

 ```

 ### noauto_volume
-This option tells Hyper.sh service not to create new volumes for `VOLUME` sections in the container image.
+This option tells Hyper service not to create new volumes for `VOLUME` sections in the container image.
 If not specified, compose will automatically create volumes for each `VOLUME` section in the container image.

 ```
 noauto_volume: true